 If you’re keen to just head on out there and see what’s hiding in the galaxy you will definitely need to equip yourself with everything necessary for the long haul.
 Add the things we’ve discussed here will go a long way to improving your chances of success.
 Having a fuel scoop is essential to that as you’re likely to be a long way from the nearest station for a fill up.
 Other components are optional but will improve your success rate and inevitable rewards.

-An Advanced Discovery Scanner is VERY expensive but ensures you can scan a whole system in one go as it is not limited by range.
-Having a Detailed Surface Scanner too will allow you to get further detail on individual stellar bodies but is extremely range limited.
-If you want to maximize the rewards you get for scanning a system and cashing the data in when you return, having both will help.
+An Advanced Discovery Scanner is VERY expensive but ensures you can scan a whole system in one shot as it is not limited by range.
+It’s also very useful in missions where you are recovering salvage as it saves you from having to travel from planet to planet.
+Adding a Detailed Surface Scanner too will allow you to get further information on individual stellar bodies but is extremely range limited.
+If you want to maximize the rewards you get for scanning a system and cashing the data in when you return, having both installed will help.

-To help with the upkeep of your ship, an Auto Field-Maintenance Unit will go a long way to ensuring that you don’t break down.
+To help with the upkeep of your ship, an Auto Field-Maintenance Unit will help keep the lights on and your ship working at its best.
 However it is limited by the amount of ammo it has available so you will need to be prepared to mine on planets and moons so that you can synthesize more.
 In addition it can’t repair a breached canopy, a power-plant or itself so you will want to stay out of trouble if you can.
 Worth noting though… if you have a second one installed they can fix each other.

 ObsidianAnt has a great video (see below) highlighting a few locations during his own journeys – there’s plenty to find out there so if you’re willing to go for it you might just end up having your own unique stories to tell too.